CleasbyCode/pdvps/README.md

 **1)** *It uses a default **PNG** image for where your data file is encrypted & embedded.
 The image is small in size, which maximises the amount of data you can embed.*

-*Using a default image simplfies the program, with less code requrired of the main program.
+*Using a default image simplifies the program, with less code required.
 If you want to use different images for embedding files, then stick with [***pdvzip***](https://github.com/CleasbyCode/pdvzip).*

 **2)** *There is a **PowerShell** script embedded within the default **PNG** image, that is used to decrypt,